 Each of the ten tasks to be performed in the role plays will be assessed on the scale below.
-Marks may not be awarded for the completion of tasks other than those specified by CIE in the Role Play Cards/ Teacher's Notes Booklet, nor for tasks that are omitted.
+Marks may not be awarded for the completion of tasks other than those specified by Cambridge in the Role Play Cards/Teachers' Notes Booklet, or for tasks that are omitted.